How to introduce a new cat into your household

 Provide plenty of resources

 It's important to provide plenty of resources for each cat.
-This includes things like food bowls, litter boxes, and scratching posts.
+This includes things like food bowls, multiple litter boxes in different places throughout the home, and scratching posts.
 Make sure there are enough resources for each cat to feel comfortable.
 The general rule for litter boxes is one for each cat, plus one extra.
 So if you have three cats, that means having four litter boxes.
 It’s also important that cats feel secure with their access to food.
 Keep food dishes separate so they do not feel insecure about their food supply.

 Reward good behavior